Centigrade/ngtx/docs/extending.md

 ## Extending ngtx' Declarative Api

-ngtx comes with several neat `predicates` and `assertions` but there will probably be (quite some) cases where you need to add custom logic in order to make your test suit fit your needs. ngtx' api is designed with extendability in mind.
-Let's jump it.
+ngtx comes with several neat `predicates` and `assertions` but there will probably be (quite some) cases where you need to add custom logic in order to make your test suite fit your needs. ngtx' api is designed with extendability in mind.
+Let's start.

 ### Custom Predicates: CartView Example

 Let's say we have a cart-view where a user gets listed what they are about to purchase.
+In Angular we would use a `CartService` to provide the cart data.

+When testing, we don't want to use the "real" `CartService` as it might make calls to the network, which causes side-effects and also slows our tests down.
+Instead we would use a `CartTestingService` that looks all the same in regard to its API, but in fact does nothing behind the scenes.

-In Angular we would use a `CartService` to provide the cart-data.
-When testing this view, we may want to set the state of the mocked version of the `CartService`, so that we are in control about what items will be handed to the view.
+In order to test, that our cart view correctly interacts with the fake version of our `CartService`, we need a predicate, allowing us to update that service's state.
+With this predicate, we are able to control, what items will be handed from the service to the view.

 > ### The Result
 >